FusionAuth/fusionauth-site/DocsDevREADME.md

 # Maintenance Mode Screens
 #set appHeight to 1100
 #set appWidth to 900

-# Blog screens
-#set appHeight to 1020
-#set appWidth to 1220

 tell application "Finder"
 	set screenResolution to bounds of window of desktop